ayaloglu/Data-modeling-engineering-analysis-SQL/README.md

 1. Create a new db in ```pgAdmin``` called "employee"

 1. Create a table schema for each of the six CSV files in the *Data* folder.
-You can use [This link](http://www.quickdatabasediagrams.com) to scetch out an ERD of the tables.
+I used [This link](http://www.quickdatabasediagrams.com) to scetch out an ERD of the tables.

 1. Import each CSV file into the corresponding SQL table.